Nigeria: Pre-colonial era

 A changing legal imperative (the outlawing of the Atlantic slave trade in 1807) and economic imperative (a desire for political and social stability) led most European powers to support the widespread cultivation of agricultural products, such as the palm, for use in European industry.
-European companies engaged in the Atlantic slave trade until it was outlawed in 1807 by Britain, which up until that point had been the second largest actor in the trade.
 The slave trade continued after the ban, as illegal smugglers purchased slaves along the coast from native slavers.
 Britain's West Africa Squadron sought to intercept the smugglers at sea.
 The rescued slaves were taken to Freetown, a colony in West Africa originally established by Lieutenant John Clarkson for the resettlement of slaves freed by Britain in North America after the American Revolutionary War.

-British colonization (1850–1960)
+British colonisation and independence

 Britain intervened in the Lagos kingship power struggle by bombarding Lagos in 1851, deposing the slave-trade-friendly Oba Kosoko, helping to install the amenable Oba Akitoye and signing the Treaty between Great Britain and Lagos on 1 January 1852.
 Britain annexed Lagos as a crown colony in August 1861 with the Lagos Treaty of Cession.
 British missionaries expanded their operations and travelled further inland.
 In 1864, Samuel Ajayi Crowther became the first African bishop of the Anglican Church.
 In 1885, British claims to a West African sphere of influence received recognition from other European nations at the Berlin Conference.
 The following year, it chartered the Royal Niger Company under the leadership of Sir George Taubman Goldie.
 By the late 19th and early 20th centuries, the company had vastly succeeded in subjugating the independent southern kingdoms along the Niger River, the British conquered Benin in 1897, and, in the Anglo-Aro War (1901–1902), defeated other opponents.
 The defeat of these states opened up the Niger area to British rule.
-In 1900, the company's territory came under the direct control of the British government and established the Southern Nigeria Protectorate as a British protectorate and part of the British Empire, the foremost world power at the time.
+In 1900, the company's territory came under the direct control of the British government and established the Southern Nigeria Protectorate as a British protectorate and part of the British Empire.

 By 1902, the British had begun plans to move north into the Sokoto Caliphate.
 British General Lord Frederick Lugard was tasked by the Colonial Office to implement the agenda.
 Lugard used rivalries between many of the emirs in the southern reach of the caliphate and the central Sokoto administration to prevent any defence as he worked towards the capital.
-As the British approached the city of Sokoto, Sultan Muhammadu Attahiru I organized a quick defence of the city and fought the advancing British-led forces.
+As the British approached the city of Sokoto, Sultan Muhammadu Attahiru I organised a quick defence of the city and fought the advancing British-led forces.
 The British force quickly won, sending Attahiru I and thousands of followers on a Mahdist hijra.
 In the northeast, the decline of the Bornu Empire gave rise to the British-controlled Borno Emirate which established Abubakar Garbai of Borno as ruler.